openbmc/openbmc/upstream-layers/yocto-docs/documentation/contributor-guide/submit-changes.rst

 If you attempt to send patches to a list you haven't subscribed to, your email will be returned as undelivered.

-However, if you don't want to be receive all the messages sent to a mailing list, you can set your subscription to "no email".
+However, if you don't want to receive all the messages sent to a mailing list, you can set your subscription to "no email".
 You will still be a subscriber able to send messages, but you won't receive any e-mail.
 If people reply to your message, their e-mail clients will default to including your email address in the